The human body is a vastly complex interelated system, requiring more than a fix-by-the-part approach.

 monitors and manages complications in an appropriate and timely manner.
 The

-care you receive as a patient includes the preoperative
+care a patient gets with an ophthalmologist includes the preoperative and

-and postoperative periods - those times when the patient is at risk from
+postoperative periods - those times when the patient is at risk from all

-all aspects of the procedure.
-This sets a standard for special competence
+aspects of the procedure.
+This sets a standard for special competence in

 If you would like further information, please call our office at: